McGarry-A/job-hack-2-frontend/README.md

 >

 Food4Thought:
-> Search button on homepage is useless as it searches on change of state
-> Options look bad when they are ticked
 > Entry animation for the homepage?
 > Timeout that automatically closes notifications?
 > Make the response object we get include link and conform to both REED AND ADZUNA
-> Are there any other good API'S that we can use? up 2 4 options would be good...

-Bonus:
-> Find a better API with more information than Adzuna
+> Find a better API with more information than Adzuna DONE
 > Animations
 > Should give the user the option to choose between Adzuna and ReedAPI

+DO NEXT:
+> GOOGLE AUTH
+> DELETE USER ROUTE
+>